Things to do in Huon Valley: Where to Eat, Drink, Stay & Play

 The Lost Captain

-The largest town in the Huon Valley, Huonville, is about a 40-minute drive from Hobart.
-As you head south along its main street, you’ll find The Lost Captain on your right, just before crossing the Huon River.
-This refurbished restaurant and taphouse serves exceptional food daily, with breakfast on weekends, and a menu featuring small and large plates made from local produce—from Bruny Island oysters to Poolish sourdough made in Cygnet, to carrots from Gardners Bay slathered in curry butter.
-Even the cocktail list highlights local ingredients, like the Tasmanian Pepperberry Margarita and Queen of the Huon with sloe gin.
+Huonville, the Huon Valley’s largest town, sits about 40 minutes south of Hobart.
+Along its main street, just before the Huon River crossing, you’ll find The Lost Captain — a refurbished restaurant and taphouse serving standout food daily, with breakfast on weekends.
+The menu moves between small and generous plates built around local produce, from Bruny Island oysters and Poolish sourdough baked in Cygnet to Gardners Bay carrots glossed in curry butter.
+Even the cocktails lean local, with favourites like the Tasmanian Pepperberry Margarita and the Queen of the Huon made with sloe gin.

 2-4 Short Street, Huonville